Chris Benoit's Success and Achievements in Timeline

 February 1995: Wins ECW World Tag Team Championship

-In February 1995, Chris Benoit and Dean Malenko won the ECW World Tag Team Championship from Sabu and The Tazmaniac at Return of the Funker.
-They were then initiated into the Triple Threat stable.
+In February 1995, Chris Benoit and Dean Malenko won the ECW World Tag Team Championship from Sabu and The Tazmaniac at Return of the Funker and became part of the Triple Threat stable.

 1995: Induction into Stampede Wrestling Hall of Fame

-In 1995, Chris Benoit was inducted into the Stampede Wrestling Hall of Fame.
+In 1995, Chris Benoit was inducted into the Stampede Wrestling Hall of Fame, recognizing his contributions to the sport.

 1995: Wins Best of the Super Juniors Tournament Again